The-Devoyage/rly.chat/README.md

 # Rly Chat

-A privacy focused, end to end encrypted chat application built with NextJS, Python, and Redis.
+A privacy focused, end to end encrypted chat application built with NextJS, Python, and Kafka.

 Features:
 - No Accounts